Solomon Pappaiah

-Early life
+Early and personal life

-Born as the ninth child in a family of 12 to A. Sundaram and S. Pakkiam, Pappaiah had his job cut out as his father was a mill worker and did not have the wherewithal to financially support his studies.
+Pappaiah was born in Sathangudi, Thirumangalam taluk, Madurai on 22 February 1936, as the ninth of twelve children to A. Sundaram and S. Pakkiam.
+He had his job cut out as his father was a mill worker and did not have the wherewithal to financially support his studies.
 With financial help from his friends, he was able to continue his education.
 Arasu, his drawing master at the American College Higher Secondary School, taught him the skills.
 Professor Jothi Muthu of American College groomed his love for the language.
 Pappiah joined Thiagarajar College to pursue post-graduation in Tamil and became the first batch of MA Tamil students.
 He entered the public stage fray in 1960, while he was a lecturer at The American College.
 He rose to the position of Head of Department for Tamil in American college and extended his Tamil literature knowledge to all people through various forums.
 Eventually, he created a social awakening in the evolution of Patti Mandrams.
-He has also written and directed plays at college.
+He also wrote and directed plays at college.

+Pappaiah resided in Madurai, India, with his wife, Jeyabai, until her death on 12 January 2025.
+They had a son and a daughter.

+Pappaiah died at a private hospital in Madurai, on 11 September 2026, at the age of 90, due to his age-related illness.